Find Trade Colleges

 $3,500 Yearly Tuition & Fees (In-State

-There are 459 full-time undergraduates at Phillips County Community College, and 1,093 students altogether.
+There are 1,093 students at Phillips County Community College in total, 459 are full-time undergraduates.
 The school has a student-to-faculty ratio of 12 to 1.

 Students should know that the student default rate at this school is 13.3% which is higher than the national average of 10.8%.